-Motivated by the two-stage ITR pipeline described above—where data-dependent balancing weights are estimated first and then plugged into a weighted ERM—we briefly review related work on differentially private causal inference.
-Existing approaches typically achieve privacy either by privatizing intermediate nuisance estimates (e.g., propensity/weight models and outcome regressions) and composing privacy budgets across stages, or by imposing stability assumptions that effectively eliminate the contribution of data-dependent weights to the final sensitivity.
-These strategies do not directly address optimization-based balancing weights in observational settings, which is the regime targeted by DP-2ERM.
+We briefly review related work on differentially private causal inference and policy learning, none of which directly addresses the regime targeted by DP-2ERM in which optimization-based balancing weights are data-dependent solutions to convex programs, are not released, and feed into a second-stage weighted ERM under observational confounding.

-Niu et al. \cite{niu2022differentially} proposed a differentially private procedure for heterogeneous effect estimation that splits the data into three parts, privately estimates balancing weights and an outcome regression using budget $\epsilon/3$ each, and then estimates the \textit{conditional average treatment effect} (CATE) using the remaining $\epsilon/3$.
-However, their approach is tailored to parametric weighting schemes (e.g., IPW via a propensity model) and does not directly accommodate optimization-based balancing weights (e.g., EBW and distributional balancing weights), which are typically computed by solving convex programs.
-In addition, adding noise in the first stage can degrade covariate balance.
-More broadly, allocating privacy budget across intermediate releases can lead to conservative noise levels and reduced utility.
+Niu et al. \cite{niu2022differentially} proposed a differentially private procedure for heterogeneous effect estimation that splits the data into three parts, privately estimates balancing weights and an outcome regression using budget $\varepsilon/3$ each, and then estimates the \textit{conditional average treatment effect} (CATE) using the remaining $\varepsilon/3$.
+Their approach is tailored to parametric weighting schemes, such as IPW based on a propensity model, and does not directly accommodate optimization-based balancing weights such as EBW and distributional balancing weights, which are typically obtained by solving convex programs.
+In addition, privatizing the first stage can degrade covariate balance, and allocating privacy budget across intermediate releases may lead to conservative noise levels and reduced utility.

-A more recent approach by Giddens et al. \cite{giddens2023differentially} addresses weighted ERM via output perturbation.
-While conceptually related to our framework, their analysis relies on the strong assumption that the product of outcome and IPW satisfies an asymptotic stability bound of $o_{\P}(1/n)$ per individual.
-Under such a restrictive assumption, the sensitivity of the minimizer of the weighted ERM problem reduces to that of a standard unweighted ERM, sidestepping the primary technical challenge of DP estimation under weighted ERM framework.
-Furthermore, their methodology is evaluated primarily within the context of randomized clinical trials, where propensity scores are typically fixed and known.
+Giddens et al.\ \cite{giddens2023differentially} study weighted ERM under output perturbation and include OWL as an application.
+While conceptually related to our framework, their analysis relies on an asymptotic stability condition under which the sensitivity of the weighted ERM problem reduces to that of a standard unweighted ERM.
+Our setting is different: the main challenge is precisely to quantify how perturbations propagate through data-dependent balancing weights obtained from a first-stage optimization problem.
+In addition, their empirical focus is primarily on randomized clinical trials, where propensity scores are typically fixed and known.

-In contrast, DP-2ERM targets the observational-study regime where the weights are \emph{data-dependent} and may exhibit nonvanishing perturbations.
-We derive non-asymptotic stability bounds for a broad class of balancing weights (including EBW and MMD weights) and translate these bounds into calibrated noise levels for objective perturbation in the second stage weighted ERM.
-This yields end-to-end privacy guarantees while preserving utility in settings with complex confounding.